Updated on December 14, 2022 | 5 minute read

 Google has retired Smart Shopping campaigns and has replaced them with Performance Max campaigns.
 Get up-to-date information on Performance Max here.

 Smart Bidding is one of Google’s offerings for businesses used to automate the bidding process on Google Ads.
-Having debuted in May 2018, it is a subset of automated bidding strategies that use machine learning to optimise conversions or conversion values for PPC campaigns.
+Having debuted in May 2018, it is a subset of automated bidding strategies that use machine learning to optimize conversions or conversion values for PPC campaigns.

 Smart Bidding involves machine learning algorithms that train on a huge amount of data to make more accurate predictions about how different bid amounts will affect conversions.
 This is a job that would be unmanageable for a human or team of people to accomplish, making it an appealing tool for businesses.

 Google’s Smart Bidding is a great way to automate the bidding process while still maintaining some level of control.
 Nevertheless, Google's bidding tool does have its flaws.

 Google’s Smart Bidding lets users set performance targets and customize settings for unique business goals.
 It couples this with reporting tools (unlike Smart Shopping's ‘black box’ approach), giving you insight on bidding performance and helping you fix any issues with campaigns.